Quadrime/BEMoGa-Front-End/README.md

         public static string password = "1234pass";
 }
 ```

 So when the config is setup.
 You can use the InfluxDB on Unity very simply by adding the BEMoGa script folder to your project.
 After that you can write to your influxDB.
-Remember InfluxDB will always require DB a measurements, and atleast one field.
+Remember InfluxDB will always require a measurements, and atleast one field.
 Go to influxDB documentation on their own website to read more about this.
 ```csharp
     Influx influx = new Influx();
     public void Start()